8eecf0d2/decade/README.md

 }
 ```

+Routes resolve sequentially so if you have multiple routes which match the request URL they will all be called in the order that they were added to the Router.

+_A common oversight is resolving routes too early, like the proxy route above which resolves immediately.
+Routes should only resolve once they are finished interacting with the request and response objects._

 ### Middleware
 By default incoming `request` objects aren't parsed for `JSON` or `URL Encoded` payloads but you can use built in Middleware to do this.